instana/openapi/spec/descriptions/tagSyntheticResults.md

 1. *by* Use the metric name, e.g. "response_time" to order by that value
 2. *direction* either ascending (ASC) or descending (DESC)

 **tagFilters** It serves as a filter to narrow down return results.
-The name of a tagFilter is the metric name.
 It will be replaced by **tagFilterExpression**.

 **tagFilterExpression** It serves as a filter to narrow down return results.
-Its type can be either EXPRESSION or TAG_FILTER with logical operators AND or OR.`
+Its type can be either EXPRESSION or TAG_FILTER with logical operators AND or OR.

 A payload only needs either tagFilters or tagFilterExpression as a filter, not both.